Met0o/Papyrus/README.md

 # Papyrus

 Papyrus is a Flask-based app crafted to retrieve information from vectorized documents in a `pgvector` database using `langchain` and transformer models.
-Additionally, the user interface built with `Streamlit`, allows user to interact directly with the model without relying on vector store.
+Additionally, the user interface built with `Streamlit`, allows the user to interact directly with the model without relying on vector store.

 To ensure the best performance, the code is designed to run in a Docker container with GPU support.
 By default, Papyrus will download and use the fastest open-source model as of August 2023: `Stable-Platypus2-13B`.
 Thanks to `Bitsandbytes` and 4-bit quantization, this model can operate using under 16GB of VRAM.
 As a lightweight alternative, the `Llama-2-7b-chat-hf` model requires between 8-10GB of VRAM but with some performance degradation and accuracy tradeoff.